gatherspiel/.github/profile/README.md

 - [DMVBoardGames](https://github.com/Create-Third-Places/DMVBoardGames): Website for in person board game events in the DC area.
 It will use the backend APIs of this project.

 # Tech stack
-- Vanilla JavaScript on the UI.The UI might be moved to use a library or framework besides React.
+- Vanilla JavaScript on the UI.
+The UI might be moved to use a library or framework besides React.
 - Vanilla CSS.
 - PostgreSQL
 - Java